theCydonian/ContainerCarpetServer/README.md

 3. After populating your volume directory by installing Fabric, Carpet, and Lithium, the container should fail since you have not agreed to the EULA yet.
-Run `podman unshare nvim <VOLUME PATH>/eula.txt` or replace nvim with your preferred editor.
+Run `podman unshare vi <VOLUME PATH>/eula.txt` or replace vi with your preferred editor.
 Once the file is open, replace `eula=false` with `eula=true`.
 Note: Since the volume directory is now owned by a non-root user inside the container, to modify contained files, any command must follow `podman unshare`